sandrina-p/gulp-boilerplate-scss-babel-browsersync-php/README.md

 If you are someone looking for a starter-kit that compiles your **SCSS to CSS**, Javascript <strong>ES6 to ES5</strong> and gets tired of <strong>reloading your browser</strong> everytime you save your code, this boilerplate might suit on you!

-_During 2016, I've been gathering some pieces of code that I find to be always useful on my next project.
-So I created a boilerplate that serves my needs and might serve yours._
+During 2016, I've been gathering some pieces of code that I find to be always useful on my next project.
+So I created this boilerplate that serves my needs and might serve yours.

+---

 ## What makes this boilerplate useful